NilooMisa/asa-akam-qeshm/README.md

 > ### Landing hero image
     >> * A landing hero image with eye-catching color which is showcasing a heading which is vertically and horizontally centered.
     >> * The image and text have animation effect which is responsive in different platforms.
+> ### About Us
+>> * Showcases two sections consistant of information about the company(on the left) alongside an image(on the left).
+>> *  The text section would give the user more history about the company and assure them of the services which company provides.
+It also showcases the information about the lab of the company to give user a better information about what company does.
+The text includes *About our company*, *Our lab* and *Our services* sections.
+>> * The text content would take full-width of viewport in responsive designs and the image would come at the end of the texts.